-Static and dynamic properties are known to be both sensitive to the closure of microcracks (and, more generally, to the presence of open microcracks) in rocks [Paterson and Wong, 2005].
-The crack porosity can also be estimated from mechanical (static) data, by reading the zero-pressure intercept of the linear portion of the volumetric strain vs. hydrostatic pressure curve [Vajdova et al., 2004].
+Static and dynamic properties are known to be both sensitive to the closure of microcracks (and, more generally, to the presence of open microcracks) in rocks (Paterson & Wong, 2005).
+The crack porosity can also be estimated from mechanical (static) data, by reading the zero-pressure intercept of the linear portion of the volumetric strain versus hydrostatic pressure curve (Vajdova et al., 2004).
 For antigorite, the indicative crack porosity calculated from strain gauge data is about 0.03% (Figure 11b), which compares very well to crack porosity calculated from velocity data (0.036%, see previous section).
 In addition, both static and dynamic measurements yield consistent values of elastic moduli, especially as pressure increases.
 However, the pressure dependence of elastic moduli derived from both physical measurements is noticeably different.
-Fitting compressibility-pressure mechanical data (see section 3.3) yields a characteristic pressure for crack closure $\hat{P} \approx 15$ MPa which is much less than that inferred from velocity measurements ($\hat{P} \approx 88$ MPa).
+Fitting compressibility-pressure mechanical data (see section 3.3) yields a characteristic pressure for crack closure $\hat{P} \approx 15$ MPa which is much less than that inferred from velocity measurements ( $\hat{P} \approx 88$ MPa).
 Values of tangent bulk moduli at low pressures are also much less than bulk moduli inferred from dynamic measurements (Figure 11a).
 Such differences between static and dynamic moduli are well above experimental error.
-The wavelength in dynamic measurements is typically in the 5-7 mm range, which compares with the size of strain gauges ($\sim 10 \text{ mm}$), and is at least two to three orders of magnitude greater than grain or crack size.
-Strain gauges provide local measurements, which could be affected by rock heterogeneity, such as foliation veins, or accessory minerals; however, comparison of static and dynamic moduli on the anisotropic antigorite specimen pressurised at 150 MPa yields similar results as in Figure 11.
-The probable source of the discrepancy has to do with cracks being open at low pressures in antigorite, and that strain gauge measurements are more likely to capture elastic strains associated with the closure of cracks than a travelling pulse potentially bypassing such cracks, as pointed out by a number of experimental studies on polycrystalline rocks [Simmons and Brace, 1965; King, 1983].
+The wavelength in dynamic measurements is typically in the 5 to 7 mm range, which compares with the size of strain gauges (~ 10 mm), and is at least 2 to 3 orders of magnitude greater than grain or crack size.
+Strain gauges provide local measurements, which could be affected by rock heterogeneity, such as foliation veins, or accessory minerals; however, comparison of static and dynamic moduli on the anisotropic antigorite specimen pressurized at 150 MPa yields similar results as in Figure 11.
+The probable source of the discrepancy has to do with cracks being open at low pressures in antigorite and that strain gauge measurements are more likely to capture elastic strains associated with the closure of cracks than a traveling pulse potentially bypassing such cracks, as pointed out by a number of experimental studies on polycrystalline rocks (King, 1983; Simmons & Brace, 1965).

 4.2.
-Absence of Stress-induced Seismic Anisotropy during Antigorite Brittle Deformation
+Absence of Stress-Induced Seismic Anisotropy During Antigorite Brittle Deformation

-The most impactful observation in this series of experiments is the spectacular absence of stress-induced seismic anisotropy during antigorite brittle deformation up to failure, in the entire confining pressure range below 150 MPa (\sim 5 km depth in Earth's crust), at room temperature.
-Such untypical behaviour does not seem to have been reported in crystalline rocks before, and is significantly different from observations on granite (e.g., this study; [Nur and Simmons, 1965; Soga et al., 1978]) and many other crystalline rocks (see, for instance, Paterson and Wong [2005]).
+The most impactful observation in this series of experiments is the spectacular absence of stress-induced seismic anisotropy during antigorite brittle deformation up to failure, in the entire confining pressure range below 150 MPa ( $\sim$ 5 km depth in Earth's crust), at room temperature.
+Such untypical behavior does not seem to have been reported in crystalline rocks before, and is significantly different from observations on granite (e.g., this study; Nur & Simmons, 1965; Soga et al., 1978) and many other crystalline rocks (see, for instance, Paterson & Wong, 2005).